-22.00 hrs A noise level meter is set up at the head of the bed for the night.
-It records the sound pressure level (E Glossary) and all the sounds that occur in the night.
-22.10 hrs Time to go to bed.
+A sound level meter is set up at the head of the bed for the night.
+It records the sound pressure level (glossary) and all the sounds that occur in the night.

+620

+10:10 p.m.

+Time to go to bed.
 As soon as everything is ready for the measurements, the project team members say good night.
 They will return next morning and help the study participants to remove the electrodes.

 A NEW METHOD FOR EVALUATING THE NOISE EXPOSURE DURING SLEEP Eyes closed in slumber: the state into which we fall every night involves more than just "switching off" our consciousness.
 From breathing to brain activity, right up to the heartbeat, the body changes many of its activities while we are sleeping.
 This can be measured; the results provide information on the depth, course and quality of the sleep.
-Using the recordings of a polysomnographic investigation (I Glossary "Polysomnographic"), sleep researchers can tell, for example, when someone has slept particularly deeply and when he changed from one sleep phase to the next.
+Using the recordings of a polysomnographic investigation (I glossary "Polysomnography"), sleep researchers can tell, for example, when someone has slept particularly deeply and when he changed from one sleep phase to the next.
 But this type of investigation is complicated.
-And not all of the information gained is necessary for every type of sleep study.
-When it is a case of nocturnal disturbances caused by noise, some of the physical reactions of the sleeper are particularly informative - alongside waking up, this includes in particular the acceleration of the heartbeat and the body movements.
-Within the framework of the NORAH sleep study the scientists developed a method to register both of these reactions.
+And not all of the information gained is necessary for every type of Sleep Study.
+When it is a case of nocturnal annoyances caused by noise, some of the physiological reactions of the sleeper are particularly informative - alongside waking up, these include in particular acceleration of the heartbeat and body movements.
+Within the framework of the NORAH Sleep Study the scientists developed a method to register both of these reactions.
 This means that the study participants now only have to attach two electrodes to their body.
 The measurement device used records the heartbeat and the movements of the sleeper.
 Even during vivid dreams our muscles generally stay relaxed.
 When there is a wake-up reaction, however, the heart generally beats faster and the sleeper moves.
-The scientists have shown that these two measurements together are sufficient to identify whether the sleep of the individual was interrupted.
-The NORAH team calls the new technique the "vegetative-motor method" in short VMM.
+The scientists have shown that these two measurements together are sufficient to identify whether the sleep of the individual is interrupted.
+The NORAH team calls the new technique the "vegetative-motor method", for short VMM.